antifuchs/weblog/content/post/2024-04-15-some-useful-types-for-db-using-rust-web-apps.md

 <!--more-->
 ## The `IdType` trait

 The first item is a very subtle little thing that I wasn't sure would work.
 But it does, and it's really pleasing!
 Introducing `IdType`, a trait that marks a type used for database identifiers.
-Say you have a struct `Bookmark` in sqlite that is has a `u64` as a primary key.
+Say you have a struct `Bookmark` in sqlite that has a `u64` as a primary key.
 What prevents you from passing accidentally just about any `u64` (say, a user ID) into a struct and reading any bookmark in the database?
 Right, that's why we make newtypes.

 So you make a newtype that wraps `u64` and define your bookmark struct like so[^code-quality]: